IPsec Site-to-Site VPN Example with Pre-Shared Keys¶

 Now add settings for phase 2 on this VPN.
 The settings for phase 2 (Figure Site A Phase 2 General Settings) can vary more than phase 1.

-Since tunneling traffic is desired, select Tunnel IPv4
+Since this example is for a policy-based tunnel, select Tunnel IPv4

-Best to leave this as LAN Subnet, but it could also be changed to Network with the proper subnet value filled in, in this case 10.3.0.0/24.
-Leaving it as LAN Subnet will ensure that if the network is renumbered, this end of the tunnel will follow.
+10.3.0.0/24.
+Leaving it as LAN Subnet will ensure that if the network is renumbered in the future, this end of the tunnel will follow.
 If that does happen, the other end must be changed manually.

 Set to None.

-The remainder of the phase 2 settings, seen in Figure Site A Phase 2 Settings, cover the encryption of the traffic.
+The remainder of the phase 2 settings cover the encryption of the traffic.
 Encryption algorithms and Hash algorithms can both be set to allow multiple options in phase 2, and both sides will negotiate and agree upon the settings so long as each side has at least one of each in common.
 In some cases that may be a good thing, but it is usually better to restrict this to the single specific options desired on both sides.

 Set to ESP for encryption.